 Buildings in the U.S. account for more than one third of the total energy use and associated Greenhouse Gas Emissions.
 With increasing concern about climate change and energy prices, Architectural Engineers have a critical task for the following decades.
 In Civil Engineering's Architectural Engineering area of emphasis, students have the opportunity to study the integration of different building systems and to learn how to design for sustainability and energy efficiency.
-The area of emphasis provides flexibility and offers courses on energy and buildings, design of electrical & mechanical systems, as well as on building envelope, building controls, renewable energy sources, indoor air quality and energy modeling.
+The area of emphasis provides flexibility and offers several courses on energy and buildings, design of electrical/mechanical systems, lighting systems, as well as on building envelope, building controls, renewable energy sources, indoor air quality and energy modeling.
 A minor in Architectural Engineering is also available to all students in the College of Engineering except students in the School of Civil Engineering.

 The faculty members of Architectural Engineering are dedicated to research and teaching, with focus on Building Science and design/operation of energy-efficient buildings.
 Specific topics of research include: thermal and visual comfort, indoor air quality and ventilation, innovative building envelopes, daylighting and electric lighting design & control, energy-efficient equipment, HVAC system design and control, smart buildings, passive/active solar energy technologies, building energy modeling and simulation, and sustainable/green building design.

 Architectural Engineering faculty are associated with the Ray W. Herrick Labs.
 Together with the HVAC Group in ME, we have one of the largest teams in the US conducting research related to the built environment.